 Windows 8, 7, Vista, XP, Server 2008 & 2003, 2000, NT, ME, 98 and 95 are all supported.
 According to SoftPerfect, 64-bit versions of Windows operating systems are also supported.

 EaseUS Data Recovery Wizard is an excellent file recovery program.
-Recovery files are very easy with just a few clicks.
+Recovery files are effortless, with just a few clicks.

 EaseUS Data Recovery Wizard will recover files from hard drives, optical drives, memory cards, iOS devices, and anything else Windows views as a storage device.
 It also recovers partitions!